MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4405.md

 The aggregation is for the period specified in the report's request page's Datefilter parameter and summarised per the 2 global dimensions per g/l account category.

-The report Excel workbook contains three worksheets that you can use to analyze your aged accounts receivables:
+The report Excel workbook contains three worksheets that you can use to analyze your trial balance:

 - Trial Balance (LCY)
 - Trial Balance (ACY)